josephclander/Treehouse_react_image_gallery/README.md

 - Add search field feature to search for new categories of images.

 ### 9. Before you submit your project for review, make sure you can check off all of the items on the **[Student Project Submission Checklist]** (http://treehouse-techdegree.s3.amazonaws.com/Student-Project-Submission-Checklist.pdf).
 The checklist is designed to help you make sure you’ve met the grading requirements and that your project is complete and ready to be submitted!

+## Extra Credit

+### 1. Add a loading indicator that displays each time the app fetches new data.

+### 2. Include a 404-like error route that displays when a URL path does not match a route.

+### 3. If no matches are found by the search, include a message to tell the user there are no matches.